doanhtu07/test-hadoop-spark-docker/README.md

 Let's say you want to write a Java program on your machine and send it to Docker.

 You can write it directly under `src`, and your file will magically appear under `/src` in Docker container.

+### Issues

+#### Mac M2

+When Docker installs openjdk 11 on Mac M2, it will probably installs as ARM format

+But right now, I set `JAVA_HOME` as `/usr/lib/jvm/java-11-openjdk-amd64`

+Same thing as in `/usr/local/hadoop/etc/hadoop/hadoop-env.sh` where the default JAVA_HOME is `/usr/lib/jvm/java-11-openjdk-amd64`

+So you might want to change it to `/usr/lib/jvm/java-11-openjdk-arm64`